SigmeSignage/sigme-developer-manual/README.md

-# sigme-developer-manual
+# Sigme Creator Guide
-Manual and Tips for Sigme develpers
+How to create Sigme Digital signage contents for creators